NGWPC/ngencerf-server/README.md

 ```

-In order to not have any AWS specific code, AWS buckets are mounted as a regular file system using s3fs.
+In order to not have any AWS specific code, AWS buckets are mounted as a regular file system.
+There are any number of tools that can do this.
+I've tested `s3fs` and `goofys` on AWS Workspace.
 Create a directory to contain the contents of a specific S3 bucket.
 For example, if we will be using `ngwpc-dev`' create a directory called `~/s3/ngwpc-dev`.
-Then install s3fs and mount the bucket
+Then install  either `s3fs` or `goofys` and mount the bucket

+### S3FS
 ```
 $ sudo apt update
 $ sudo apt install s3fs